Tai Chi - Mind/Body Exercise

 Tai Chi Chuan is moving meditation and also a martial art.
 Every movement is controlled by the mind and breath, sometimes referred to as internal martial art.
 Tai Chi practice is very good for stress and relaxation, and all movements can be used in self-defense.
 The exact translation of Tai Chi Chuan is “Grand Ultimate Fist.

 They are many styles and forms of Tai Chi Chuan.
-Although different in appearance, they all share similar principles and philosophy of Tai Chi, the harmony of yin/yang.
-I learned and now teach the Yang family style of Tai Chi Chuan as taught by my teacher Dr John Wan-Yuin Chang.
-Dr Chang taught the 13 Primary Postures of Tai Chi Chuan, the Yang Style Long Form, The 37 postures, Tai Chi San-Shou partner training, Tai Chi Double Edge Sword Form and the 8 Treasures Qigong form as warm up.
+Although different in appearance, they all share similar principles and philosophies of Tai Chi, the harmony of yin/yang.
+I learned and now teach the Yang family style of Tai Chi Chuan as taught by my teacher Dr. John Wan-Yuin Chang.
+Dr. Chang taught the 13 Primary Postures of Tai Chi Chuan, the Yang Style Long Form, The 37 postures, Tai Chi San-Shou partner training, the Tai Chi Double Edge Sword Form, and the 8 Treasures Qigong form as a warm-up.
 He would always say "Tai Chi is Qigong, but Qigong is not necessarily Tai Chi."

 I've taken a different approach in teaching Tai Chi Chuan.
-I prefer teaching beginners to first cultivate their "Chi" with Qigong practice, then learn a few postures of Tai Chi Chuan, then continue to learn more postures until learning all 37 postures with the ablility to play each posture on both sides.
-This way you can grow and improve with a balanced state of mind, balancing both left brain & right brain.
-Refer to my online training for videos on Chi Cultivation exercises, various Chi Kung (qigong) forms, Tai Chi Circle form, Tai Chi 8 Posture form, Tai Chi Short form or 24 Postures form.
-Tai Chi Long Form ( Dr Chang's Form), Tai Chi Double Edge Sword form, Tai Chi Broad Sword and Tai Chi Fan form.
+I prefer teaching beginners to first cultivate their "Chi" with Qigong practice, then learn a few postures of Tai Chi Chuan, then continue to learn more postures until learning all 37 postures with the ability to play each posture on both sides.
+This way you can grow and improve with a balanced state of mind, balancing both the left-brain & right brain.
+Refer to my online training for videos on Chi Cultivation exercises, various Chi Kung (qigong) forms, Tai Chi Circle form, Tai Chi 8 Posture form, Tai Chi Short form, or 24 Postures form.
+Tai Chi Long Form ( Dr. Chang's Form), Tai Chi Double Edge Sword form, Tai Chi Broad Sword, and Tai Chi Fan form.

-Dr Chang once said to me; "to learn Tai Chi Chuan is to learn patience", being patient with yourself, you will learn to relax and let go of your tension, you will then become aware of your postures, your movements, your balance, your coordination and also your breathing.
-You become focused in the moment, thinking of nothing else, except for playing Tai Chi Chuan.
+Dr. Chang once said to me; "to learn Tai Chi Chuan is to learn patience", being patient with yourself, you will learn to relax and let go of your tension, you will then become aware of your postures, your movements, your balance, your coordination and also your breathing.
+You become focused at the moment, thinking of nothing else, except for playing Tai Chi Chuan.